 Copy of Listening

-To provide specific information and gist listening practice using a text about song of imagine in the context of the Vietnam War in the US in the early 1970s.
+To provide gist and detailed listening practice using a text about accommodation and living preferences in the context of dream homes

 To provide clarification and practice of vocabulary related to accommodation in the context of unusual homes

 To provide practice in speaking for fluency in the context of unusual homes

 Show the picture through the projector and get Ss to discuss in pairs where they think it is and what they think their city would look like from the air.
 Get w/c feedback Ask the Ss what kind of houses they live in.

 Ss work together in pairs to match the half sentences.
 Get Ss to check their answers with other groups (peer-checking) Take w/c feedback Give the Ss the pictures and the words from ex 2 & the definitions from ex 3.
 Get them in small groups to match the pictures with the definitions and with the words by sticking them on the walls.
 When they are done, ask them to check other group's walls and compare their answers with them.
 Show the key through the projector Check Ss understand the differences between some of the different kinds of accommodation – e.g. semi-detached and terraced houses by asking concept checking questions.
 (Use the CCQs in the Vocabulary Analysis page) Model and drill the problematic words. (suburb, flat, semi-detached, terraced) Get Ss to work in small groups to match the words and the pictures from Listening ex1.
 Each group will have a set of pictures and words.
 Show them the uncut version through the projector.
 Ask concept checking questions to check the understanding of the meaning(Use the CCQs in the Vocabulary Analysis page).
 Ss in pairs then discuss if they’d like to live in any of the houses and say why/why not.
 Take w/c FB and get them to share their ideas.